airbusgeo/playground-docs/docs/airbus_ds/apis.md

-# Introduction

-This section provides generic Airbus Defence and Space API specifications.

 These APIs are common to all entities (subsidiary, business units) of Airbus DS.

-# APIs

 The following APIs are provided:

+* Geo Process API
+* Geo Processes Manager API

+Definition provided on [Airbus DS GitHub](https://github.com/AirbusDefenceAndSpace/geoprocessing-api) repository.

-#### Geo Process API
+# Geo Process API

-To be implemented by image processing algorithms.
+REST API to be implemented by image processing algorithms.

-#### Geo Processes Manager API
+# Geo Processes Manager API

-Processing algorithms management and job execution.
+REST API for processing algorithms management and job execution.